jrudess/streamdvr/README.md

           Used for log output and filenames
         * `includeSiteInDir`
-          This option only applies if streamerSubdir is set. recrodings are placed in completeDir/streamer_site
+          This option only applies if streamerSubdir is set.
+          Recordings are placed in completeDir/streamer_site.
-          if siteSubdir is set then completeDir/site/streamer_site
+          If siteSubdir is set then completeDir/site/streamer_site
         * `streamerSubdir`
-          recordings are placed in completeDir/streamer/
+          Recordings are placed in `completeDir/streamer/`
-          if includeSiteInDir is set then completeDir/streamer_site/
+          If includeSiteInDir is set then `completeDir/streamer_site/`.
-          if siteSubdir is set then completeDir/site/{streamer, streamer_site}
+          If siteSubdir is set then `completeDir/site/{streamer, streamer_site}`.
         * `siteSubdir`
-          recordings are placed in completeDir/site/
+          Recordings are placed in `completeDir/site/`.
-          if streamerSubdir is set then completeDir/site/streamer/
+          If streamerSubdir is set then `completeDir/site/streamer/`.
         * `keepTsFile`
           This option leaves the ts file in captureDir after an mp4/mkv is converted.
 This is mostly a 'debug' option.